zeldaret/oot/docs/libu64.md

 `padsetup.c` also requires `-O2`.

+On the other hand, the function `Overlay_Load` (in `loadfragment2_n64.c` or `load_gc.c` depending on game version) calls `DmaMgr_RequestSync`, a function that is not part of libu64.
+This could suggest these files are not part of libu64, but the other evidence detailed above seems stronger.
+It is also a possibility that libu64 expected users to provide the function, and it would have been an undefined symbol in the library.

 All in all this suggests all files in code between the audio library and libc64, are part of libu64.

 In the OoT boot segment, `stackcheck.c` is right next to `debug.c` and requires `-O2`: this hints `stackcheck.c` could be part of libu64 too.
 This is confirmed by looking at Majora's Mask n64-us, where `stackcheck.c` is in the middle of other libu64 files in the boot segment (see MM spec).